 Getting ready to leave the shop.
 It took about an hour.
 I was very impressed.

 So there you have it.
 I don’t think I would be able to get the same awesome hands-on experience and photos like this if I had gone with other shop.
 They even beat the price of all other competitors without knowing it.
 I’ll be visiting them some day when they finish this project car that caught my attention.
-Gentleman on right side is the owner of Auto Dent Care.
+Guy on the right side is the owner of Auto Dent Care.

 p.s they also do auto repair & maintenance services.